-Vicki Lawrence will be making her first appearance at the Wagon Wheel Saturday, September 8 for 2 shows!
+Vicki Lawrence will be making her first appearance at the Wagon Wheel!
 Tickets are available for both shows and you won’t want to miss this comedy great as she brings her two woman show with Mama to Warsaw!

 From 1965 to 1967 Vicki sang with the Young Americans musical group and, also, appeared in the feature film “The Young Americans” which won an Academy Award for Best Documentary.